Abandoned & Little-Known Airfields:

 Nothing at all was depicted at the site of the Winona Intermediate Field

-the 1997 USGS aerial photo showed that the outline of three runways at the Winona Intermediate Field was still quite recognizable.
+a 6/20/07 aerial photo showed that the outline of 3 runways at the Winona Intermediate Field was still quite recognizable.

 There did not appear to be any traces of any buildings at the site.

-The date of construction of the Ash Fork Intermediate Field has not been determined.
+The date of establishment of Ashfork Intermediate Field has not been determined.

-The earliest official description of the Ask Fork Intermediate Field which has been located
+The earliest depiction of the Ashfork Intermediate Field which has been located was on the February 1932 Prescott Sectional Chart.

 was in The Airport Directory Company's 1933 Airport Directory (courtesy of Chris Kennedy).

-It described the field as Site 36A along the Los Angeles - Amarillo Airway,
+It described Ashfork as Site 36A along the Los Angeles - Amarillo Airway,

 one of the Department of Commerce's network of Intermediate Fields.

-The earliest depiction of the Ash Fork Intermediate Field which has been located
+The earliest photo of the Ashfork Intermediate Field which has been located

-was on the 1943 11M Regional Aeronautical Chart (courtesy of David Brooks).
+The 1943 11M Regional Aeronautical Chart (courtesy of David Brooks) depicted Ashfork as Intermediate Field 36A,

-and also indicated that the Ash Fork Radio (a 4-way radio navigational range) was located on the field.
+and depicted Ashfork Radio (a 4-way radio navigational range) on the field.

 It was still listed as "Site 36A" along the Los Angeles - Amarillo Airway.